DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
+### 2023/05/20
+- Increased chance of Techno Theif appearing when opening crates

 ### 2023/05/15
 - Anniversary Update
 - Techno Thief will spawn rarely in dungeon when you open crates, they drop better loots, including higher chance of epic items